fscotto/dotfiles/README.md

 The organization of this repo is using GNU Stow to restore and sync configuration.
 Here a list of tools:

+- Alacritty
+- Bash
+- Bat
+- Fastfetch
-- alacritty
+- Fish
-- bash
+- Git
-- bat
+- Neovim
-- fish
+- Profile
-- profile
+- Ranger
-- ranger
+- Starship
-- tmux
+- Tmux
-- zellij
+- Zellij
-- zsh
+- Zsh